Sparkier/Hierarchical-Image-Explorer/README.md

 ### Exploring data

-The image explorer offers a view of clusters of images in a certain alignment on a 2D plane.
+The image explorer offers a view of groups of images in a certain alignment on a 2D plane.
 To explore the data, zooming and panning is possible.
-Zooming in will reveal continuously smaller clusters until only one image is visible.
-Every cluster can be selected to reveal additional information.
+Zooming in will reveal continuously smaller groups until only one image is visible.
+Every group can be selected to reveal additional information.

-#### Selecting clusters
+#### Selecting groups

-Selecting clusters (and single images) can be done in two ways:
+Selecting groups (and single images) can be done in two ways:

 1. Selecting them one by one with a click
 2. Using the lasso tool (`ALT` or button on top)

-We support selecting two none overlapping sets of clusters and offer various ways to compare them.
+We support selecting two none overlapping sets of groups and offer various ways to compare them.

 To switch between selecting group A and B use `x` or the button next to the lasso tool.
-To unselect all clusters at once, use `ESC`.
+To unselect all groups at once, use `ESC`.

 #### Filters